azrieltomas/attiny_joystick/README.md

 2. X position byte
 3. Y position byte

-A start nibble can be omitted but I have concerns about the master system losing sync as to which byte is being read.
+The start nibble can be omitted but I have concerns about the master system losing sync as to which byte is being read.
 This just adds a way to check.

 <br />